 You'll find the ingredients for these fajita nachos fairly simple and mostly what you'd expect in a fajita nacho recipe:

 - Fajita seasoning.
-You can easily use a store-bought mix to save some time, but if you’re making these on the fly and don’t have it on hand, mixing up your own homemade fajita seasoning with some common spices like chili powder, paprika, cumin, onion and garlic powder and cayenne pepper is pretty easy.
+You can easily use a store-bought mix to save some time, but if you're making these on the fly and don't have it on hand, mixing up your own homemade fajita seasoning with some common spices like chili powder, paprika, cumin, onion, and garlic powder, and cayenne pepper is pretty easy.
+This mix is very similar to my chicken taco seasoning, so feel free to substitute that if you'd like something a little different.

 - Cilantro.
 For the marinade and to add as a topping at the end.

 - Onion.
-I like using red onion with steak nachos but you could also use white or yellow onion if that's what you have.
+I like using red onion with steak nachos, but you could also use white or yellow onion if that's what you have.
 (Learn the best way to cut an onion for fajitas here!)
+You can also turn these into quick-pickled red onions if you'd like, which go great here too.

 - Chips.
 Choose a sturdy chip for these beef nachos - you'll want something that can stand up to the weight of the skirt steak and all those toppings!
 I like corn chips vs. flour for nachos, but you can use whatever you prefer.

 - Your favorite toppings.
-The sky really is the limit here, but some options include sour cream, guacamole and jalapenos (or other spicy pepper!) to make the ultimate loaded nacho dish.
+The sky really is the limit here, but some options include sour cream, homemade lime crema, spicy guacamole, and jalapenos (or other spicy pepper!) to make the ultimate loaded nacho dish.

 How To Make Loaded Skillet Steak Fajita Nachos